 One important thing to know is that even though the fish might seem suitable for beginners, in reality, it is not.

 This is because firstly it is a very large fish and needs a large spacious tank to survive.
-Secondly, this species of fish is very territory dependent and aggressive in nature, hence it is recommended that the fish is kept alone in a tank, without any plants and tank mates.
+Secondly, this species of fish is very territory dependent and aggressive, hence it is recommended that the fish is kept alone in a tank, without any plants and tank mates.

 However, proper care should be taken when you have your hand near them, as they can always bite.
-It is important that you do not overfeed them as that can make the fish sick.
+You mustn’t overfeed them as that can make the fish sick.

-Just like every other large sized cichlid from South America, this one too requires a tank that is large in size and very spacious.
+Just like every other large-sized cichlid from South America, this one too requires a tank that is large and very spacious.
 If you keep the fish alone in a tank that then the minimum capacity of the tank should be 70 gallons, but its better if the tank is even larger than this.